 10/18/13 - The AT&T Cotton Bowl is skyrocketing in prestige and popularity—this year’s 78th annual game was the quickest-ever and eighth consecutive sellout for the Cotton Bowl Classic!
 After teams have been selected for the five Bowl Championship Series games, the Cotton Bowl pits top teams (often runner-ups) from the Big 12 and the SEC against each other, in truly must-see matchups.
 Cheap 2014 Cotton Bowl tickets start at $165 in the Upper Concourse Corners and average $428.

 Cotton Bowl History

 Get your Cotton Bowl tickets now and experience postseason in the heart of football country!
 Under the brand new College Football Playoff system, the showdown in Arlington has been flung back into the spotlight as one of the biggest games of the year, and will remain so for years to come.
-The Classic was left out of top-tier contention throughout the BCS era, but has now been selected—alongside the Rose Bowl—as one of two semifinal sites in the inaugural CFP.
-The Cotton Bowl is part of the “New Year’s Six” rotation and will host two semifinal teams every three years, with 2015 being one of those special seasons!
+The Classic was left out of top-tier contention throughout the BCS era, but has now been selected—alongside the Rose, Sugar, Orange and Peach Bowls—in the “New Year’s Six” rotation of postseason bowl games.